skeller88/aws-terraform-bootstrap/README.md

 `$ deploy_lambda.sh hello_world` builds a zipfile for the lambda function and runs `terraform apply`

 # Destroy infrastructure with Terraform
-It's easy to remove all of the infrastructure deployed via Terraform with a single command, ["terraform destroy"](https://www.terraform.io/intro/getting-started/destroy.html).
+Remove all of the infrastructure deployed via Terraform with a single command, ["terraform destroy"](https://www.terraform.io/intro/getting-started/destroy.html).

 # Future work
 Contributions to this repo are welcome.